 Year 11 Post 16 options – preparing for the future

-During the morning students visited an in-house ‘careers fair’ where there were opportunities to discuss progression routes and career aims with representatives from over 20 organisations from career sectors including the leisure industry, retail, armed forces, NHS, STEM-related and agriculture, universities, colleges and apprenticeship providers.
-A presentation and activity was also provided about the National Citizen Programme, a fantastic opportunity for students to develop their skills and work in their local community.
+During the morning students visited an in-house ‘careers fair’ where there were opportunities to discuss progression routes and career aims with representatives from over 25 organisations including leisure and travel industries, retail and charity sectors, armed forces, financial, STEM-related and agriculture sectors, universities, colleges and apprenticeship providers.

-One year 11 student remarked “I really enjoyed the careers fair and being able to talk to lots of different people all in one place”
+One year 11 student remarked “The careers fair was the best and it was really useful being able to talk to lots of different people all in one place”